82L/82L.github.io/_work_projects/citeespace.md

 </ul>
 <p>The app was packed with Ionic Capacitor.</p>
 <p>It employs the js libraries of photoswipe and leaflet</p>
-<p>I was a solo dev on this project, with help from my apprenticeship tutor.
+<p>I was a solo developer on this project, with help from my apprenticeship tutor.
 It was a strenuous project because of short deadlines, and a lot of post conception modifications</p>